 DHS Nationwide Programmatic Agreement for Climate Resiliency and Sustainability Undertakings Review Form

-The following checklist is to be utilized for confirming CRS Undertaking(s) identified in Appendix A adhere to the conditions identified within .
-Through the utilization of this review form, DHS continues to ensure no adverse effects to historic properties would result from the undertaking(s) identified in Appendix A. Should the proposed CRS Undertaking(s) occur on tribal lands, or if the proposed CRS Undertaking(s) is not covered in Appendix A, 36 C.F.R.
-Parts 800.1-800.5 are followed.
-Should a DHS Qualified Professional determine the proposed CRS Undertaking would result in a no adverse effect or adverse effect determination, Section VI of this Agreement is followed.
-This review form should be saved for tracking and reporting purposes and become part of the administrative record for National Environmental Policy Act compliance.
+The following checklist is to be utilized for confirming CRS Undertaking(s) on DHS owned facilities adhere to the conditions identified within the Nationwide Programmatic Agreement Among the Department of Homeland Security, the National Conference of State Historic Preservation Officers, and the Advisory Council on Historic Preservation Regarding Climate Resiliency and Sustainability Undertakings on Department of Homeland Security Owned Facilities Stipulation IV (“Agreement”) and/or the List of Climate Resiliency and Sustainability Undertakings at DHS Owned Facilities Covered by the DHS Nationwide Programmatic Agreement (“Appendix A”).
+Through the utilization of this review form, DHS continues to ensure no adverse effects to historic properties would result from the undertaking(s), even if present.
+Should the proposed CRS Undertaking(s) occur on tribal lands, or if the proposed CRS Undertaking(s) is not covered by this Agreement, the process in 36 C.F.R.
+Parts 800.1-800.5 is followed.
+Should a DHS Qualified Professional determine the proposed CRS Undertaking would result in a no adverse effect or adverse effect determination, Stipulation VI of this Agreement is followed.
+This review form should be saved for tracking and reporting purposes and additionally becomes part of the administrative record for National Environmental Policy Act compliance.

-This section of the review form is to be completed by facility or project management staff prior to a CRS Undertaking(s) commencement and should be submitted to a DHS Qualified Professional as early as possible in the project planning stage, but at least 45 days prior to the commencement of work.
+This section of the review form is to be completed by facility or project management staff prior to a CRS Undertaking(s) commencement and should be submitted to a DHS Qualified Professional as early as possible in the project planning stage, but no later than 45 days prior to the commencement of work.

 General